david-why/bitmap/README.md

 ## How to build
 1. Run ./gradlew build (or .\gradlew.bat on Windows).
 2. There should be many JAR files in build/libs now.
-3. Find the one called [MC1.14.4]Bitmap-Simulator-[version].jar and copy it to your .minecraft/mods folder.
+3. Find the one called [MCversion]Bitmap-Simulator-[version].jar and copy it to your .minecraft/mods folder.
 4. Done!